“Let me take a break of 5 minutes to browse the internet.” That’s how it starts. An hour later, you are still browsing.

 Social media uses a hook to keep you hooked.
 A hook is nothing but a trigger that urges you to come back and use the site.
 Instagram uses likes, people who viewed your story as a hook for example.
 Your best bet to overcome such hooks is to turn off notifications or put your phone on DND.
 When a notification causes you to check your phone, it means the phone controls your behavior.
 Instead, you must turn the tables and check the phone when you like to.

 Do not expect to get rid of your time-wasting habits in a day or two.
 You will need weeks or even months.
-Have the discipline and patience to target the improvement over the long term.
+Have the discipline and patience to target the improvement over the long term and design your lifestyle around those principles.

 If you start with the intention of getting rid of all your time-wasting habits in a week, you will give up before you even get started.
 Yet another waste of time.